 Our course is suitable for all those interested in learning and gaining hands on experience on how cheese is made, and will cover the making of a soft fresh cheese and a hard cheddar style cheese.
-Teams of 2 will work together and each cheese maker will be able to take their two cheeses home to eat or to mature further.
+Teams of 2 will work together and each cheese maker will be able to take their two / three cheeses home to eat or to mature further.
 It will enable you to make simple cheeses at home using basic home utensils, with advice on the best methods of maturing your cheddar further.

 We will also demonstrate how to turn 10 litres of milk into another cheese during the day, such as Mozzeralla or Halloumi, and Ricotta from the whey, so there is alot to learn!

 Dress; Casual, White Coats will be provided.